 My OCD makes me feel like a bad friend, a bad coworker, and a bad daughter.
 I can’t show up places on time and I feel like I am always apologizing for being late.
 I can’t travel easily and I avoid doing so whenever I can.
 If I do have to travel, I start dreading it months in advance.
 My pre-leaving-my-apartment routine is nothing compared to my routine for leaving my apartment for a vacation.
 I often cancel plans so I can avoid having to leave my house at all—the thought of going through my checking is too exhausting to contemplate.

 As a result, I isolate myself.
-I live in fear of people laughing at me, which they have.
+I live in fear of people laughing at me, which they have done.
 I avoid relationships because I can’t imagine someone staying at my house for a night.
 “Just go to bed.
 I’ll be there in a couple of hours, after I check the windows repeatedly to make sure they are closed because I am worried that, if they aren’t, someone will somehow scale the side of my building, climb three floors, cut the window screen, and enter the bedroom to kill us.”